3-ingredient Peanut Butter Cookies (no egg + vegan)

 DIFFICULTY: These vegan 3-ingredient peanut butter cookies come together in one bowl.
 You can make them in less than 30 minutes!

-TASTE/TEXTURE: Many 3-ingredient peanut butter cookies can be dry.
-However, these cookies are rich and 'buttery' as they use almond flour and a higher ratio of liquid ingredients compared to other recipes.
-They melt in your mouth and are more delicate than typical chocolate chip cookies as they don't have any butter or oil.
+TASTE/TEXTURE: These cookies are rich and ‘buttery’ as they use almond flour and a higher ratio of liquid ingredients compared to other recipes.
+They melt in your mouth and are more delicate than typical chocolate chip cookies as they’re high in peanut butter.

 3 ingredients to make peanut butter cookies